dmberezovskyii/cipher-test/README.md

-# Cipher-test
+# About
-`Cipher` test is a Python library for encrypting and decrypting passwords, designed for integration with automated testing frameworks such as Selenium, Appium, Playwright, and others.
-It ensures secure password storage and allows retrieving keys from remote vaults to decrypt configuration files.
+`secure-test-autmation` Python library for encrypting and decrypting passwords, designed for integration with automated testing frameworks such as Selenium, Appium, Playwright, and others.
+It ensures secure password storage and allows retrieving keys from remote  or local vaults to decrypt configuration files and passwords.

 ## Features

 - **Encryption and Decryption**: Encrypt and decrypt passwords using a Fernet key.
-- **Key Management**: Support for loading, creating, saving, and deleting encryption keys from a local file.
+- **Key Management**: Support for loading, creating, saving, and deleting encryption keys from a local file and remove vault
 - **Password Generation**: Generate secure, random passwords of a specified length.
-- **Multiple Vault Types**: Currently supports a "local" vault type for file-based key storage.
+- **Multiple Vault Types**:
+  - Currently: local and and HashiCorp Vault

 ## Requirements